-Chey (pronounced ‘shy’) and I recently took a trip to NZ with my Mum as a bit of a mid-winter get away for us all.
+Chey (pronounced ‘shy’) and I recently took a trip to New Zealand with my Mum as a bit of a mid-winter getaway for us all.
 Little did I know the surprise Chey had in store for me!

 Lion Rock just so happens to be a sheer cliff, surrounded by jagged rocks and ocean!
 I told Chey I would go as far as the stairs went and then wait as she climbed to the top.

-She somehow convinced me to keep going and climb over the gate that said ‘no entry deaths have occurred’, telling me it was only 10 minutes to the top.
-Well, as it turns out 10 minutes was closer to an hour.
-I got stuck on one precarious rock face for a good 15 minutes, bawling my eyes out, shaking like a leaf and telling Chey how much I hated her (whoops!!).
+She somehow convinced me to keep going and climb over the gate that said ‘no entry deaths have occurred.’
+Telling me it was only ten minutes to the top.
+Well, as it turns out, ten minutes was closer to an hour.
+I got stuck on one precarious rock face for a good fifteen minutes.
+Bawling my eyes out, shaking like a leaf, and telling Chey how much I hated her (whoops!!).
 The only thing that kept me going was the thought of Nina doing it and telling myself to stop being a sook!

-Turns out Chey had been planning this for months and been in contact with Amy, our photographer, for over 3 months to find the perfect location to propose, Amy had even made a video tutorial of the exact spot Chey was to stand.
-Poor Amy waited 2 hours for me to get to the top, the last half an hour hiding in a flax bush.
+It turns out Chey had been planning this for months and been in contact with Amy, our photographer, for over three months to find the perfect location to propose.
+Amy had even made a video tutorial of the exact spot Chey was to stand.
+Poor Amy waited two hours for me to get to the top.
+The last half an hour hiding in a flax bush.

-I still don’t have words for when I think about that special day, or how much effort Chey went to, to plan the perfect proposal – which almost didn’t happen because the ring didn’t arrive until 2hrs before we flew out of Tasmania!
+I still don’t have words for when I think about that special day or how much effort Chey went to plan the perfect proposal.
+Which almost didn’t happen because the ring didn’t arrive until two hours before we flew out of Tasmania!